RBS chairman says CEO's pay is "modest"

 Hester, who receives a basic salary of 1.2 million pounds, chose to give up his bonus last year after a computer systems meltdown affected millions of customers.
 This year he was set to receive a share-based payment of 780,000 pounds deferred from three years ago.

-Some MPs have said Hester should not accept the payment after RBS was fined $612 million by British and U.S. authorities last week for its role in a global interest rate-rigging scandal.
+Some MPs have said Hester should not accept the payment after RBS was fined $612 million (391 million pounds) by British and U.S. authorities last week for its role in a global interest rate-rigging scandal.

 RBS has said it would slash bonuses for its investment bankers to help pay fines to U.S. authorities and ensure that taxpayers do not suffer as a result of the penalties.